transdisciplinary/neat-starter/src/posts/creation-a-sustainable-economy-for-the-artists-eco-system.md

 What does the human need from technological progress, to provide for care and an abundant qualitative life?\
 If there is no more work, what does art become to a human culture?

 ## Project Proposal

-Read about the proposal here: <https://ipfs.io/ipfs/QmZVCGZdWYkhWFRP3arzBnc1r6JgFRrZPNgti3XYL8VamJ/Creating%20a%20Sustainable%20Economy%20for%20the%20Artists%20Ecosystem.pdf>
+Read the complete proposal here (loads a little slow at times): <https://ipfs.io/ipfs/QmZVCGZdWYkhWFRP3arzBnc1r6JgFRrZPNgti3XYL8VamJ/Creating%20a%20Sustainable%20Economy%20for%20the%20Artists%20Ecosystem.pdf>